Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/particles/component/general.md

 #### Normal Map Texture

-**Optional.** This texture is only visible when you enable the **Refract** option.
-You can import a normal map here which Wallpaper Engine will use for a refraction effect.
+**Optional.** This texture is only visible when you enable the **Refract** or **Lighting** option.
+You can import a normal map here which Wallpaper Engine will use for a refraction or lighting effect.

 ### Shader Settings